-I don’t know what it is with games and crappy money.
+I don’t know what it is with board games and crappy money.
 People have been hating on paper money since Monopoly, yet companies continue to use it in their games.
 The most common replacement for paper money in games is Poker Chips.
 A local gamer introduced me to using Poker Chips during a public play event where we were playing Power Grid and I was hooked after just one play.

 Now there are a ton of different options out there at a huge range of prices.
 Personally, though I’m in love with the Iron Clays from Roxley Games.
 These came with my Kickstarter copies of Brass Birmingham and Brass Lancashire but you can buy them separately.
-These are high-end chips that don’t have the usual Casino iconography on them (no card suits or d6s).
+They are high-end chips that don’t have the usual Casino iconography on them (no card suits or d6s).
 Instead, they are much more generic which I really like.

 I highlight a bunch of these options in my Money Money Money Gamer Gift Guide.

-Board Game Bling:
+Other Board Game Upgrades:

-Game Room Bling:
+Game Room Upgrades:

 There are a lot of companies now offering custom board game tables.
 Check out The Table of Ultimate Gaming and the huge number of options at boardgametables.com.
-What I like to see is that there are more and lower-priced options starting to show up on the market.
-In particular, I have been impressed by Game Toppers which offer table tops you put over top of your existing furniture.
+What I like to see is that there are more options and some lower-priced options starting to show up on the market.
+In particular, I have been impressed by Game Toppers which offer table tops you place over top of your existing furniture.

 Check out Episode 7 of The Tabletop Bellhop Live – Tech at the Table for other ways technology can enhance your game night.

-So Many Awesome Accessories:
+So Many Awesome Tabletop Accessories: